citiesense/docs/pages/02-Areas.md

  __Step 3__
  Click the blue __"Done"__ button to either __"Edit"__ your shape and change the Area boundary, or click __"Save"__ to add the Area to your account.
+You will also recieve an email confirming that you are subscribed to recieve alerts about building permits for the Area you saved.

 Your new Area will help keep you in-the-know about this part of the city.
-You can:
+You're now able to:

 - Subscribe to datasets like the City's building permits system to track development activity for properties in your Area.
 - Instantly perform complex spatial analysis of data from a range of public sources, such as US Census data on demographics and municipal data on the individual tax lots in the Area.
-- Add your own insight about properties in the Area by creating _Projects_ in your Citiesense Account.
+- Add and analyze your own data about properties in the Area by creating [Pages](https://www.citiesense.com/docs/pages/05-Pages.md) in your Citiesense Account.

 If you're ready to get started, [click here to go to the map and add an Area](https://www.citiesense.com/cities/new-york-city).